-A sensory room can be a great addition to a house with a special needs child.
+A DIY sensory room can be a great addition to a house with a special needs child.
 Determining what would be good additions as well as affordable ones can be time consuming.
 Each child has different needs so not every sensory room will match just like every child with autism is different.
 Regardless of needs, you can do a sensory room in your home on a budget.

-Let me begin by telling you a little about Amelia.
-She just turned 3 and is considered Highly Functioning Autistic.
-She’s a sensory seeker as well as an avoider, so I have her room set up to have super seeking opportunities in addition to a safe space to avoid the world when she needs it.
-Obviously, it’s geared towards a younger child, but many of the things in her room can and do work for older kids who have sensory needs.
+This room is for a child who is a sensory seeker as well as an avoider.
+There has to be super seeking opportunities in addition to a safe space to avoid the world when he needs it.
+Obviously, it’s geared towards a younger child, but many of the things in this room can and do work for older kids who have sensory needs.
 Keep the sensory room safe for their physical limitaions but also geared to their developmental age.

-Amelia’s room isn’t huge, so we had to maximize space while also making sure she had everything we needed.
-After researching her particular needs (vestibular and proprioceptive dysfunction) we started with a slide, a swing, and a trampoline.
-Yes, all in her room!
-The slide we have is a Step 2 Play and Fold Slide.
+The room isn’t huge, so we had to maximize space while also making sure he had everything we needed.
+After researching our particular needs (vestibular and proprioceptive dysfunction) we started with a slide, a swing, and a trampoline.
+Yes, all in this one room!
+The slide is a Step 2 Play and Fold Slide.
 For an older child, I would leave out the slide for obvious reasons.

-Under her bed we have a den full of random soft things that we had and a dog bed we got at Marshall’s for $25.
-It’s memory foam and it’s fabulous and at $25 it can’t be beat for a good crash pad.
+Under the bed is the crash pad area.
+This is a great addition for sensory seekers.
+You can use simple dog bed from Marshall’s for $25.
+It’s memory foam and it’s fabulous and at $25 it can’t be beat for a crash pad.

-In the end, we spent two chunks of money over about an 8 month span on the bigger items for her sensory room.
-I have gotten her many smaller toys and things here and there, but the big stuff totals up to just under $600.
+You can get many smaller toys and other things here and there, but the big stuff totals up to just under $600.
 Don’t be discouraged by that number if it’s out of reach.
 Do like I did, save, search for good buys on local swap pages, hit up cheap places like Ikea and Marshalls, and think outside of the box (hello dog bed!).
 The most important thing is to prioritize what YOUR child needs and work to fill those needs.
 I hope that this helped you see that a good sensory room can be achieved by any mom that puts her mind to it!

 Welcome to the Sensory Blog Hop — a monthly gathering of posts from sensory bloggers hosted by The Sensory Spectrum and The Jenny Evolution.
 Click on the links below to read stories from other bloggers about what it’s like to have Sensory Processing Disorder and to raise a sensory kiddo!
 Want to join in on next month’s Sensory Blog Hop?
 Click here!